AshridgeTechnologies/elemento/stories/Epic: Server App features.md

 - ✅ Read only Date component is not read only
 - ✅ User management - creation, approval, permissions
 - ✅ Intermediate values in actions, including from async functions
-- ❓ - Server FirestoreDataImpl chokes on nulls in convertValue
+- ✅ Server FirestoreDataImpl chokes on nulls in convertValue
 - ✅ Create User: Credential implementation provided to initializeApp() via the "credential" property has insufficient permission to access the requested resource
-- ❓ - Data functions has Query, not GetAll
+- ✅ Data functions has Query, not GetAll
 - Editor Service Worker keeps losing the preview server - Activates again and creates new ESW
 - Preview page can be reloaded even with a page name
-- Errors from server while editing formula really interrupting eg below
+- ✅ Errors from server while editing formula really interrupting eg below
 - ❓ - Should be able to write If(CurrentUser(), Get(Users, CurrentUser().Id), null) - server runtime up to date?
+- Many repeated calls to same server function close together
 - Sort out id vs Id
 - Better argument type checking on runtime functions eg Update
-- Description/Comments on every model object
+- Notes on every model object
 - Change User management to object, because can't have function called CreateUser
 - Pending value should show loading spinner
 - DataTypes folder can't be called DataTypes